 - Family history of breast cancer in a first-degree relative.
 A number of genetic mutations are implicated.
 The BRCA1, BRCA2 and TP53 mutations carry very high risk but only around 5% of women diagnosed with breast cancer carry a relevant genetic mutation on their chromosomes.
 Between 6% and 19% of women will have a family history but this may be due to chance, shared environmental or lifestyle risk factors, or increased genetic susceptibility.

-- Never having borne a child or first child after the age of 30.
+- Never having borne a child or having a first child after the age of 30.

 - Early menarche and late menopause.